 - Types of dental hygiene products and techniques for eg. implants, bridges, dentures and braces.

 - Care for teeth after oral surgery

 What can I expect at my hygienist appointments?

 There are three stages of hygiene therapy:

 Stage 1:- Education in oral hygiene

-Initial cleaning to begin removal of hard deposits of tartar above and below the gum line.
-Your hygienist will begin to show you the skills and techniques used to achieve a healthy mouth.
+Initiate the cleaning and removal of hard deposits of tartar above and below the gum line.
+Your hygienist will also show the techniques and skills used to obtain a healthy mouth.

-Periodontal aids may be prescribed and used, e.g. floss, tapes or interspace brushes.
-Your hygienist can also assess plaque control and improve your daily oral hygiene routine if necessary.
+Periodontal aids such as interspace brushes, floss or tapes may be prescribed and used.
+If necessary, your hygienist can also assess plaque control and improve your daily oral hygiene routine.

-At this stage you should now have achieved good oral health, and if this is maintained, you will retain healthy teeth and gums for life.
-Your hygienist will still remove any hard and soft plaque deposits and help refine the skills you have acquired.
+At this stage, now you should’ve achieved good oral health, and if this continues, you will enjoy healthy teeth and gums for life.
+Yet Your hygienist will remove any hard or soft plaque deposits and help you hone the skills you have learned.